-Each unit under HAP contract must be inspected within 24 months of the last full HQS inspection.
+Each unit under HAP contract must be inspected biennially within 24 months of the last full HQS inspection.
 If a unit is found to have a HQS fail, the owner of that unit will be required to participate in annual inspections for that unit for a period of at least 12 months before being returned to biennial inspections.
 This does not apply to HQS fails caused by the family.
-One or more substantiated complaints will also require the owner of that unit to participate in annual inspections for that unit for a period of at least 12 months before being returned to biennial inspections.
+One or more substantiated complaints will also require the owner of that unit to participate in annual inspections.
 The BHA reserves the right to require annual inspections of any owner at any time.